 The Carter Mountain Orchard close to the University of Virginia offers a sensational experience filled with apple picking in the orchards, tasting the delicious barbeque at the Mountain Grill, watching the sunset series event, and eating delicious cider donuts.
 This place not only has beautiful scenery but offers amazing food.
-Students at the Virginia Polytechnic Institute and State University in Blacksburg love El Rodeo for their great, affordable Mexican food.
+Students at Virginia Tech in Blacksburg love El Rodeo for their great, affordable Mexican food.
 A mile from the University of Richmond, The Shoredog Cafe in Henrico is another popular spot to grab a cup of coffee or sit down for breakfast, lunch, dinner, and everything in between!

 Is breakfast for dinner your kind of thing?
 If so, Eat’n Park by West Virginia University in Morgantown serves breakfast all day, every day, from Belgian waffles with fruit and whipped cream to scrambled eggs and breakfast potatoes.
 Another iconic place for college students is Ogawa, known for its fun environment, smiling employees, and incredible sushi.
 If you’re not a sushi fan, they have a wide variety of other dishes, including ramen.
 For a sweet treat, go to The Cupcakerie.
 This shop has any flavor you could possibly think of, from pina colada to “Breakfast in Your Hand”—dark chocolate cake with applewood smoked bacon swirls, topped with maple butter cream and even more bacon bits.
 Drool!